PlayPact/playpact-clients/clients/csharp/docs/ServerApi.md

 <a id="updatemyserver"></a>
 # **UpdateMyServer**
-> void UpdateMyServer (string playPactServerId, MyServerDto? myServerDto = null)
+> void UpdateMyServer (string playPactServerId, MyServerDto myServerDto = null)

 Updates a server.